Lake Forest station (Milwaukee District)

 Lake Forest is a railroad station in Lake Forest, Illinois, served by Metra's Milwaukee District North Line.
 The station is located on 10205 North Waukegan Road (IL 43), and is 28.4 mi away from Chicago Union Station, the southern terminus of the line.
-In Metra's zone-based fare system, Lake Forest is in zone F. As of 2018, Lake Forest is the 82nd busiest of Metra's 236 non-downtown stations, with an average of 607 weekday boardings.
+In Metra's zone-based fare system, Lake Forest is in zone 4.
+As of 2018, Lake Forest is the 82nd busiest of Metra's 236 non-downtown stations, with an average of 607 weekday boardings.

-As of December 12, 2022, Lake Forest is served by 45 trains (21 inbound, 24 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Lake Forest is served by 45 trains (21 inbound, 24 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Four inbound trains originate here, and four outbound trains terminate here, on weekdays.
 Additionally, one inbound train originates from here with one outbound train terminating here on Saturdays.